 The LMD Series offers nine levels of sensitivity (1 to 9).
 The Sensitivity Level can be manually set to any desired level by pressing the SENS▲ or SENS▼ front panel buttons when a vehicle is NOT over the roadway loop.
-The Sensitivity Level will be now displayed on the DEFLECTOMETER.
+The Sensitivity Level will be now displayed on the DEFLECTOMETER®.
 Pressing the SENS▲ or SENS▼ button once will display the Sensitivity Level without changing the setting.
-After pressing the SENS▲ or SENS▲ or
+After pressing the SENS▲ or SENS▼ buttons to display the Sensitivity Level, the setting can then be modified by pressing the SENS▲ or SENS▼ buttons again.
+The display will automatically return to the normal display after three seconds.
+The factory default Sensitivity Level is 6.

-Sensitivity AL/L Sensitivity AL/L
+Sensitivity ΔL/L Sensitivity ΔL/L

 9 0.01% 4 0.32%

 8 0.02% 3 0.64%

 7 0.04% 2 1.28%

 6 0.08% 1 2.56%

-5 0.16% - -
+5 0.16% - =